Kayaking on Anna Maria Island

 Whether you prefer to fish from your kayak or just enjoy the local marine life and shorebirds while getting some great exercise kayaking around Anna Maria Island, Florida is a must-do activity!
 The waters surrounding Anna Maria are abundant with endangered animals like manatees, and if you look up you might see a bald eagle too.

-This Insider Guide to Kayaking the area surrounding Anna Maria Island, Florida is the ultimate guide whether you are a beginner or advanced kayaker.
+This Insider Guide to Kayaking to the area surrounding Anna Maria Island, Florida is the ultimate guide whether you are a beginner or advanced kayaker.
 You can carve out your perfect visit for kid-friendly experiences wading in the water or enjoy lots of fishing action and bounty that the Gulf of Mexico waters are known for.

-If you need to rent a kayak for the day, week or longer head over to our Things to Do pager here to rent single or double kayaks, and life jackets needed for a safe day on the water.
+If you need to rent a kayak for the day, week or longer head over to our Things to Do page here to rent single or double kayaks, and life jackets needed for a safe day on the water.